braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/best_practices.md

 ### Option 2: Overwrite anonymous data and maintain the alias-only profile

 Make a Braze API request to the [`/users/identify`]({{site.baseurl}}/api/endpoints/user_data/post_user_identify/) endpoint to identify any users that match a given user alias.
 If any exist, Braze will migrate the user alias data to the identified user profile.
-To prevent a race condition, we strongly recommend implementing a 5 minute delay.
+To prevent a race condition, we strongly recommend implementing a 5-minute delay.
 Next, call `changeUser()`.

 By calling `changeUser()` after hitting the `/users/identify` endpoint, Braze will merge and preserve all data associated with the alias-only profile but "orphan" any anonymous user data.